 When his parents arrived, they held the Bodhisatta’s body and wept.
 Both they and the goddess pleaded an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) that if they had earned enough merit in past lives, then the Bodhisatta should be saved.
 Their wish was granted.
 Not only were the Bodhisatta’s health and vigor fully restored, but his parents regained their sight.

 The king was amazed by these miracles and listened to the Bodhisatta preach to him about the importance of caring for family, fulfilling his duty to all his subjects, and following the five precepts.
 The king bowed down to the Bodhisatta and then returned home where he respected these lessons, becoming a righteous, generous ruler.
 Upon death they were all reborn in heaven.

 In the Lifetime of the Buddha

-When some other disciples learned what he was doing, they told him giving offerings to lay people was an offense and they reported him to the Buddha, who summoned him back to the monastery.
-The disciple admitted sharing the alms he collected with his parents.
-But, to the surprise of the disciples, the Buddha praised the son instead of rebuking him.
-He then told this story to explain this was a good thing to do, and that in the past he himself had supported his needy parents in a similar way.
+When some other disciples learned what he was doing, they told him giving offerings to lay people was an offense and they reported him to the Buddha.
+The accused disciple was summoned back to the monastery where he admitted sharing the alms he collected with his parents.
+But, to the surprise of the other disciples, the Buddha praised the caring son instead of rebuking him.
+He then told this story to explain that this was a good thing to do, and that in the past he himself had supported his needy parents in a similar way.